tocalabs/toca-docs/src/book/programming_concepts/data_types.md

 ### Identity

-An `Identity` is a value that represents a digital account that is linked to a different identity provider, this could be a Microsoft account, GitHub account or Google account for example.
+An `Identity` is a value that represents a digital account that is linked to a different :docs-link[identity provider]{id="src/admin/identity_providers"}, this could be a Microsoft account, GitHub account or Google account for example.

 An `Identity` allows you to link any [Oauth2.0](https://oauth.net/2/) compatible account with Toca so that you can use automation actions such as `Outlook Send Email` or `Upload to Google Drive` on behalf of a user.
 These identities store both an Authorization token and a Refresh token behind the scenes so that they can always be authenticated without having to ask you to log back in to authorize these linked accounts.